1npo/grubhub-dl/README.md

 >   - You can now enjoy a discounted meal from Grubhub!
 >   - You're approved for a Grubhub Guarantee Perk
 >   - Enjoy $<N>.00 off your next Grubhub order

+> [!IMPORTANT]
+> Known issues:
+> - The payment method section of order confirmation emails is not being parsed

 ## Usage
 Provide the path to the JSON file containing your Gmail/Outlook API credentials with the `--credentials-file` flag.
 Or you can set the path in the `GRUBHUB_EMAIL_DL_CREDENTIALS_FILE` environment variable before running `grubhub-email-dl`.